xuke-22/PhenoView/README.md

 If you use **PhenoView** in your research, please cite:

 Xu K., Gomez-Salinero J.M.
-PhenoView: an interactive application for exploration and visualization of phenotype datasets.
+PhenoView: a local, privacy-preserving platform for no-code exploration of phenotype datasets.

 ## License